Corporate Finance Services for your Business

 First of all, the flyer, or teaser document, is not a sale document.
 It is designed to attract potential buyers’ interests.
 So they pick up the ‘phone to call me to find out more information.
 With your permission a little more of the details of your business will be disclosed.
 Likewise, I would find out how serious the buyer is or whether it is just a “fishing expedition” on their part.

 As a result there will be further interest and it is at this stage the Information Memorandum (IM) comes into play.
 It is important to provide the right level of information to attract potential buyers to come to a meeting.
-Finally, at this meeting the “selling” of the business really happens.
+It is this document that will really make the business more saleable.
+The key features will attract buyers’ interests.

 It is so important to understand where the buyers are coming from and what will be to their advantage and disadvantage.
-There are several motives a buyer will have and to receive the maximum sum for your business.
-We need to understand what these motives are and position your business to attract their attention.
+There are several motives a buyer will have and to receive the maximum sum for your business it has to be more saleable than an alternative.
+The alternative could be competitor.
+So, we need to understand what these motives of the buyer are and position your business to attract their attention.

 What are the issues to attract a buyer?

-There are the obvious issues to address which will attract a buyer once the IM has been addressed.
-These include but are not limited to:
+There are the obvious issues to address which will attract a buyer once the Information Memorandum has been written.
+To make a business more saleable, these include but are not limited to:

 - Historic growth